 to carry out line testing?

-to enable higher bit rates to be achieved by means of e.g., pair bonding or coordination and/or vectoring over a group of pairs?
+to enable higher bit rates to be achieved by means of e.g., full duplex transmission, enhanced coding schemes, metallic pair bonding or coordination and/or vectoring over a group of metallic pairs?

 to enable transport of higher layer protocols?

 to optimize the quality-of-experience to the end user?

+to enable point-to-multipoint operation from the access node or distribution point to multiple end-user devices in the premises?

+to enable data slicing, multi-QoS and low latency data transport in the context of IMT-2020/5G?

+to enable cascading of access equipment supporting G.fast or MGfast (G.fastback) ?

+to enable security aspects in point-to-point and point-to-multipoint topologies?

+to enable medium access control across the binder in point-to-point and point-to-multipoint topologies?

 to improve co-existence of DSL and G.fast with other technologies, e.g., G.hn over powerline (joint with Q18/15)?

-for reverse power feeding (RPF) of access equipment?
+for reverse power feeding (RPF) of access equipment and sustaining minimum service in the absence of mains electrical power?

 for system (non-transceiver related) aspects of access network and customer premises equipment?